AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## The Nestorian Liturgies.

 The worse than heathen Athanasian creed is not contained in any Nestorian ritual.
-Nor is the so-called Apostles\' creed.
+Nor is the so-called Apostles' creed.
 But the Nicene is recognized.
 Among those immortalized in the "Gezza" are Gregory, Basil, Theodore of Mopsuestia, and Diodore, all Universalists.
 In the liturgy, said to be by Nestorius himself, but in which Theodore probably